corona-school/backend/common/chat/README.md

 };
 ```

--   start: Represents the start date of the course associated with the group chat.
+-   `start`: Represents the start date of the course associated with the group chat.
 It indicates the first session or event of the course.
--   groupType: Specifies the type of the group chat.
+-   `groupType`: Specifies the type of the group chat.
 It can be either "NORMAL" or "ANNOUNCEMENT".
--   subcourse: An array containing the IDs of the subcourses for which the group chat was created.
+-   `subcourse`: An array containing the IDs of the subcourses for which the group chat was created.
     In the case of an "announcement" group chat, only the instructor has read-write rights, while other participants have read rights.

 ### 1:1 Chat Custom Metadata